amirmohammadkz/starter-academic/content/post/post2/index.md

 These steps can be divided into more personalized stages, but I avoided telling them to keep it general.
 Personally, I tried to leverage some deeper connections based on my NLP experience, such as Masked Language Models, to get a better insight, and I am sure that you can do so.
 Build your path and break a leg!

-If you have more sources, recommendations, and comments, I appreciate if you write it in comments.
+If you have more sources, recommendations, and comments, I appreciate if you reach out to me.